apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/security-directives/authenticateBasic.md

 which by default is mapped to an `401 Unauthorized` response.

-Longer-running authentication tasks (like looking up credentials in a database) should use the @ref[authenticateBasicAsync](authenticateBasicAsync.md) variant of this directive which allows it to run without blocking routing layer of Akka HTTP, freeing it for other requests.
+Longer-running authentication tasks (like looking up credentials in a database) should use the @ref[authenticateBasicAsync](authenticateBasicAsync.md) variant of this directive which allows it to run without blocking routing layer of Apache Pekko HTTP, freeing it for other requests.

 Standard HTTP-based authentication which uses the `WWW-Authenticate` header containing challenge data and
 @apidoc[Authorization] header for receiving credentials is implemented in `authenticateOrRejectWithChallenge`.